TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/README.md

 > ## **How to install the GUI** ##

-> **NOTE:** If you want to use the standalone app and install the supplied Matlab runtime version, it will ask you if you want to create a shortcut from the GUI to the Desktop.
-If you execute this shortcut, the GUI probably won't run !!
-This is because the execution folder of the application will be a temporary folder and not the downloaded GUI folder.
-Some required variables to start with will therefore not be found at the expected locations.
-Always start from the application file in the 'NeuroMod_GUI' folder!

 - The GUI is available as a standalone version, for which you don't need a valid Matlab license and just need to install a Matlab runtime version:
   1. Download the NeuroMod_Standalone folder.
 Install the Matlab runtime version by executing the file in the 'Matlab_Runtime_Install' folder.
   2. Once installed, you can start the GUI from the folder 'NeuroMod_GUI' by double clicking the 'NeuroMod_Toolbox_GUI' application (to be able to modify and save files you might have to execute the application as an administrator.
 This partly depends on were you save the GUI files).